squidarth/squidarth.github.io/_posts/2018-08-01-congestion-red.md

 making the problems these links experience worse.
 So why not just make queue smaller?

 I think to understand this requires an understanding of why these queues exist in the first place.
-The reason we want routers to have queues is that traffic isn't consistent--it's possible that in one minute there's a sudden burst of traffic because a bunch people decided to visit a website at exactly the same time.
+The reason we want routers to have queues is because traffic isn't consistent--it's possible that in one minute there's a sudden burst of traffic because a bunch people decided to visit a website at exactly the same time.
 If links dropped packets immediately after the link capacity is full, they would have no resilience to bursts of traffic.
 Queues can serve as smoothing